kristinemlarson/gnssrefl/docs/pages/sc_precourse2024.md

 manage dependencies or environment variables.

  - Notebooks for GNSS-IR were created and are supported by Earthscope.
 Please send all questions about the notebooks to Kelly Enloe at Earthscope.
+Her email address is kelly.enloe@earthscope.org

 - Check your environment variables (disregard this step if using dockers or notebooks)